The DofE Award at St John’s

 All St John’s students in Year 9 and above have the opportunity to enrol for The Duke of Edinburgh Award.
-The programme is introduced to students during assemblies and interested Year 9 students are invited to attend a meeting, with parents, to find out more about how the DofE programme works and what the costs are.
+The programme is introduced to students during assemblies and interested Year 9 students and parents can access our virtual introductions on this page to find out more about how the DofE programme works and what the costs are.

 Students in Year 9 can enrol for the Bronze Award, and can continue to the Silver Award in Year 10.
 Sixth Form students can enrol for the prestigious Gold Award.

 Check the latest DofE News and links to forms and PDFs in the Downloads section at the bottom of the page.

 The Expedition element of the Bronze & Silver Award at St John’s is run by BXM Expeditions, an official DofE Approved Activity Provider.
 The Bronze & Silver expeditions have three parts; a one-day training session, a practice expedition, and an assessment expedition, and it is compulsory that students attend all three parts.